shadopawn/admin-portal/Documentation/Development.md

 ![testsPass](images/testsPass.PNG)
 - When a test fails, it will change the green pass to a red fail.
 It will then describe the failure above

+## package.json
+- This contains all the dependencies used with in the project.
+They can be installed by running "npm install" which was explained earlier

 # Replicating RefReps Environment
 ## Installing Prerequisites